 For more tips on boatyards and marinas and other key aspects of marina safety, visit our Marine Insights.

 Steve Erhardt is a senior risk management specialist with Chubb Commercial Insurance/Marine.
-He specializes in project cargo and heavy lift.

 The opinions and positions expressed are the authors’ own and not those of Chubb.
 The information and/ or data provided herein is for informational purposes only and is not a substitute for professional advice.
 Insurance coverage is subject to the language of the policies as issued.